Brynhildr in the Darkness: Valkyria

-Hrist, real name (Eri (絵里)), is an SS-rank Valkyria created after Mako's death, becomes Vingulf's most powerful magic-user.
+Hrist, real name (Eri (絵里)), is an SS-rank Valkyria created after Mako's death, becomes Vingulf's most powerful magic-user, surpassing her predecessor.
 Initially restrained via crucifixion, she escapes using awakened teleportation abilities only to be recaptured.
 Unlike Mako, she demonstrates compassion by refusing to kill, though Onodera forces her compliance by threatening prolonged witch executions.
 After attacking the National Diet, Takachiho delivers her to Loki for consumption to enhance his power.

 Hexenjagd

 A resistance group meaning "witch hunt" that is built by scientists who defected from the Organization due to the threat that they posed to God himself.
 Hexenjagd is responsible for the magic-users' escapee.